-"Houndify Products," meaning products of our customers that employ SoundHound AI technology, and "Houndify Services," meaning services provided to customers related to SoundHound AI technology, provide our customers with access to our Houndify platform over a contractual period without taking possession of the software.
+"Houndified Products," meaning products of our customers that employ SoundHound AI technology, and "Houndified Services," meaning services provided to customers related to SoundHound AI technology, provide our customers with access to our Houndify platform over a contractual period without taking possession of the software.
 This generally includes revenues derived from up-front services ("professional services") that develop and customize the Houndify platform to fit customers' specific needs.
 These professional services are included in both our Product Royalties and Service Subscriptions revenues.
 Non-distinct professional services are recognized over the contractual life of the contract, whereas revenues from distinct professional services are recognized as the services are performed or when the services are complete depending on the arrangement.

 We have and may continue to experience volatility for our remaining performance obligations and deferred revenue as a result of the timing for completing our performance obligations.
-We had remaining performance obligations in the amount of \$23.1 million as of June 30, 2022, consisting of both billed and unbilled consideration.
+We had remaining performance obligations in the amount of \$23.4 million as of September 30, 2022, consisting of both billed and unbilled consideration.
 Deferred revenue consists of billings or payments received in advance of revenue being recognized and can fluctuate with changes in billing frequency and other factors.
 As a result of these factors, as well as our mix of revenue streams and billing frequencies, we do not believe that changes in our remaining performance obligations and deferred revenue in a given period are directly correlated with our revenue growth in that period.

 We anticipate that we will experience fluctuations in our revenues from quarter-to-quarter due to a variety of factors, including the supply and demand of end user products such as automobiles, the size and success of our sales force and the number of users who are aware of and use our applications.
+See Note 4 to our unaudited condensed consolidated financial statements for the three and nine month periods ended September 30, 2022 included elsewhere in this prospectus for more information.